 When accepting job applications for prospective school bus drivers your job application should include a 10 year prior history and you must check the person’s CDL drug and alcohol testing history with any previous employer (required to do testing) who employed the person during the previous two years.
 (49 CRF Part 40)

 Per KAR 91-38-6, a governing body shall not employ or retain to transport students any person who discloses or whose driving record indicates that, within the past 10 years, the person has been convicted of DUI.

 Medical Certification is part of the CDL, any person applying for a CDL on or after January 30, 2012 must certify with the State's Driver's License Agency to one of four categories:

-The Kansas Department of Revenue has advised us that after your initial self-certification you will have to recertify when:
+The Kansas Department of Revenue advises after your initial self-certification you will have to recertify when: